-The Council on Forensic Science Education was formed over two decades ago by professors teaching undergraduate and/or graduate forensic science programs at private and public colleges and universities.
-Their goal was to achieve the highest academic standards for their respective programs; to develop excellence in programming to educate students seeking careers in the forensic science discipline.
+The Council of Forensic Science Educators was formed over two decades ago by professors teaching undergraduate and/or graduate forensic science programs at private and public colleges and universities.
+Their goal was to achieve the highest academic standards for their respective programs and to develop excellence in programming to educate students seeking careers in the forensic science discipline.

 The Council's annual meeting coincides with the annual meeting of the American Academy of Forensic Sciences.

 Forensic science is a unique scientific discipline requiring its practitioners to have in addition to technical skills and knowledge, also critical, analytical thinking skills, communication skills and an ethical awareness of the role of the scientist in our criminal justice system.
 A complete educational program should therefore create forensic science professionals.
-The Council on Forensic Science Education formed more than 2 decades ago by a group of forensic science educators who were dedicated to achieving the following objectives:
+The Council of Forensic Science Educators was formed more than 2 decades ago by a group of forensic science educators who were dedicated to achieving the following objectives: